Best CMS for SEO: Why the Wrong Choice Costs More Than You Think

 Should I migrate my CMS to improve SEO?

-Almost certainly not, unless your current CMS fails the “Big Three” test (editable meta tags, XML sitemaps, and structured data support).
-Migration recovery averages 523 days, and 17% of migrated sites never recover their pre-migration traffic.
-The risk-reward math only makes sense when your current platform is actively preventing you from implementing basic SEO requirements that every modern CMS supports.
+Almost certainly not, unless your current CMS fails the Big Three test (editable meta tags, XML sitemaps, structured data support).
+Migration recovery averages 523 days, and 17% of sites never recover.
+Only one in ten migrations improves rankings.
+The risk-reward math only makes sense when your current platform actively prevents you from implementing basic SEO requirements.
+Read our website migration SEO guide before making any moves.

 How important are Core Web Vitals for CMS selection?